rbunce/PrintProviderReferenceClient/README.md

 There exist 3 routes to Receive orders and updates and 1 route to send updates

-- Route with POST to format "/order" to receive new orders
+- POST Route to format "/order" to receive new orders
-- Route with PUT to format "/order/{reference}" to receive order updates
+- PUT Route to format "/order/{reference}" to receive order updates
-- Route with PUT to format "/order/{reference}/status" to receive status updates
+- PUT Route to format "/order/{reference}/status" to receive status updates
 - Route to send update form "/sendUpdate"